gearpku2020/gearpku2020.github.io/_pages/JOIN.md

 * Motivation for scientific research, good research professionalism, and good learning ability.
 * A strong sense of responsibility, good execution capability, and teamwork skills.
 * Prior experience in research project coordination or related research projects is preferred.
-* Ability to work long term and stably; strong English listening, speaking, reading, and writing skills are preferred.
+* Ability to work long-term and stably; strong English listening, speaking, reading, and writing skills are preferred.

 ### Position and Benefits